thekingoflorda/team-page/content/homepage/join_our_team.md

 Volunteers will assist our existing systems team with monitoring, maintenance and automation development tasks.
 They will report to our head of infrastructure.

 Please keep in mind that, while this is a volunteer gig, we would ask you to be able to commit to at least 5-10 hours a week.
-We also understand this is a hobby and that family and work comes first.
+We also understand this is a hobby and that family and work come first.

 Applicants must be okay with providing their CV, LinkedIn profile; along with sitting for a video interview.

 We are an international team that works from both North America EST time (-4) and Europe CEST (+2) so we would ask that candidates be flexible with their availability.

 [👉👉 APPLY HERE 👈👈](https://forms.gle/STxKfoHDBN7zn8Xb6)

 ---

-## Infrastructure 💾
+## Senior Cloud Engineer 💾

-Lemmy.World is looking for new engineers to help with our growing community.

 Volunteers will assist our existing systems team with monitoring, maintenance and automation tasks.
 They will report to our head of infrastructure.

-We’re ideally looking for chill folks that want to give back to their community and work on our back-end infrastructure.
+We’re ideally looking for chill folks who want to give back to their community and work on our back-end infrastructure.

 Must have 4+ years of professional experience working in systems administration.
 We are not looking for junior admins at this time.
 Please keep in mind that, while this is a volunteer gig, we would ask you to be able to commit to at least 5-10 hours a week.
-We also understand this is a hobby and that family and work comes first.
+We also understand this is a hobby and that family and work come first.

 Applicants must be okay with providing their CV and/or LinkedIn profile AND sitting for a video interview.
 This is due to the sensitivity of the infrastructure you will have access to.